auxai/docubot-wordpress/readme.txt

 * Fixed a couple bugs relating to CSS and JS
 = 1.0.2 =
-* Replaced the anonymous-user image to be more gender neutral
+* Replaced the anonymous-user image to be more gender neutral = 1.1.0 =
+* Added Support For Docubot Engine 2.0
+* Added Ability To Upload Files Created With the Document Builder